erniedotson/dotfiles/README.md

 ### Installation

-On a new system run this command:
+On a new system run this command in Bash (or Git Bash on Windows):

 ```bash
 curl -Lks https://raw.githubusercontent.com/erniedotson/dotfiles/master/.bin/install.sh | /bin/bash